What Are They?

 While both are capable of inflicting a painful sting, bees avoid doing so since they usually can sting you only once whereas wasps are naturally more aggressive and will sting you multiple times.

-Final note: All hornets are wasps, but not all wasps are hornets, as hornets are actually a subset of the wasp family.
+Note: All hornets are wasps, but not all wasps are hornets, as hornets are actually a subset of the wasp family.

 Which ones are local to Humboldt & Del Norte County?